henriarnoUG/BankruptcyBenchmarkBaselines/README.md

 - **Data_Source_Integration**: Link both data sources and stores the filings of healthy companies, companies that ultimatly went bankrupt and the dates on which they filed for bankruptcy.
 (THIS STEP MIGHT TAKE A WHILE)
 - **BoW / Transformer (2 folders)**: Prepare the data for training the Bag-of-Words / Transformer models.
-This steps in these folders are split up in 1) preprocessing and 2) sampling (execute them in the order indicated by the name of the files).
+The steps in these folders are split up in 1) preprocessing and 2) sampling.
+Execute in the order indicated by the name of the files.
+NOTE: Some steps are memory intensive, if the execution of a script fails (e.g. 1_initial_processing.py), it is suggested to execute the script in blocks indicated by the dashes.